 6. El Dorado

 One of the most famous of all the legendary cities, El Dorado was a mythical empire supposedly found in the jungles of South America.
 Literally meaning “The Golden One” in Spanish, the city was said to be led by a powerful king and hold untold riches of gold and jewels.
 In the time of the conquistadors, the city was a subject of constant fascination, and several disastrous expeditions were launched in search of it.
 The most famous of these was headed by Gonzalo Pizarro, who in 1541 led a group of 300 soldiers and several thousand Indians into the jungle in search of El Dorado.
 They uncovered no evidence of the city or its treasures, and after the group was decimated by disease, famine, and attacks by natives, the expedition was abandoned.
-This model is on display in the Gold Museum, Bogotá, Colombia
+This model is on display in the Gold Museum, Bogotá, Colombia5.
+Memphis

 Founded in 3,100 B.C., Memphis was the capital of ancient Egypt, and served as the civilization’s administrative center for hundreds of years before being abandoned with the rise of Thebes and Alexandria.
 At its height, Memphis is estimated to have had a population of more than 30,000, which would have made it the biggest city of antiquity.
 Over the years, the location of Memphis became lost, and it was a subject of much debate among archeologists before it was rediscovered by a Napoleonic expedition in the late 1700s, and it was then that the city’s sphinx, statues and temples were first seriously studied.
 Unfortunately, stones from the ruins had been appropriated to build nearby settlements, and many important parts of the site remain lost to historians.